 For pupils with an Education, Health and Care Plan there is an annual review of provision, which enables an evaluation of effectiveness to be made.
 In certain circumstances, an interim annual review may be held to ensure the provision under the EHCP is appropriate.
 Every pupil in the school has their progress tracked termly.
 In addition to this, pupils with special educational needs will have more frequent and detailed assessments to inform targets and to enable the measurement in smaller steps of progress.

-At St Mary’s we understand that an important feature of the school is to enable all pupils to develop emotional resilience and social skills, both through implicit teaching for instance e.g. PSCHE, circle time and collective worship and indirectly through the relationships adults have with pupils during the day.
+At St Mary’s we understand that an important part of our role is to enable all pupils to develop emotional resilience and social skills, both through implicit teaching for instance e.g. PSCHE, circle time and collective worship and indirectly through the relationships adults:children and children:children have with each other during the day.

-For those pupils requiring enhanced mental, emotional or social development, we provide the following e.g. access to counsellor, mentor time with member of senior leadership team, external referral to Child and Adolescent Mental Health Service (CAMHS), integrative therapy, circle of friends etc. All children with emotional and social needs will be supported to enable them to develop and mature appropriately.
+For those pupils requiring enhanced mental, emotional or social development, we have access to professionals from external agencies.
+The school may make an external referral to Child and Adolescent Mental Health Service (CAMHS).
+All children with emotional and social needs are supported to enable them to develop and mature appropriately.

-The school is able to make ad hoc requests for advice from the Education Welfare Officer and the School Nurse and Feeding Advice Consultation.
+The school is able to make ad hoc requests for advice from the Education Welfare Officer and the School Nurse as well as accessing Feeding Advice and Consultation.

-We also liaise closely with the Single Point of Access (SPA) if there is a safeguarding issue.
+We also liaise closely with the Single Point of Access (SPA) if there is a safeguarding concern.

 Please refer to the ‘Local Offer’ for the full range of professional services offered to support SEND children in this Borough.

-The Headteacher will work to resolve the issue raised if possible.
-Is this is unsuccessful parents may access the school’s Complaints policy via the website and submit their complaint in writing to the Clerk to the Governing Body.
+The Headteacher and staff will work to resolve the complaints and take appropriate actions.
+If this is unsuccessful, parents may access the school’s Complaints policy via the website and submit their complaint in writing to the Clerk to the Governing Body.